hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

 - Add a new optional field `version` to the `ConnectorMetadataDefinition` type.
 This field will be used to version the connector metadata definition.
 - Include the CLI manifest information in the `cliPlugin` field, when type is `Binary`.
+- Add `platforms` field to the `BinaryCliPluginDefinition` type to specify the supported platforms for the binary CLI plugin.